AmyPhilippa/DevSecOps-Projects/projects/zero-trust-ztna/README.md

 ##  Quick demo (what to show a recruiter)
-- A sample OPA rule + PR that fails when rule broken
+- A sample OPA rule + PR that fails when the rule is broken
 - Short demo: request short-lived token -> access denied for unauthorized role
 - Screenshot of CI failing on policy violation